 - failure to consult in a redundancy situation – up to 90 days pay.

-- An award is in respect of named employees in the order.
+- An award is in respect of each of the named employees in the order.

 Time limit for a claim is 3 months from the last day about which the complaint is made.